srinu2003/micro/README.md

 # SR Cakes ```v1.0```
-This project is a CLI interface for ordering a Cake from a Cake Store The following are the list of itemas included in this
+This project is a CLI interface for ordering a Cake from a Cake Store<br>
+The following are the list of itemas included in this